-Luthiers construct instruments out of many different tonewoods, and each of them has their own characteristics that make them look and sound unique to one another, and sometimes even be more expensive than others.
+Luthiers construct instruments out of many different tonewoods, each of which has its characteristics that make them look and sound unique to one another and sometimes even be more expensive than others.

-While the woods that a guitar’s body are made from can be quite diverse, the guitar fretboard wood types can be narrowed to just three main ones with some subtypes.
+While the wood that a guitar’s body is made from can be quite diverse, the guitar fretboard wood types can be narrowed to just three main ones with some subtypes.

 Table of Contents